Marek Lieberberg: Business expansion

 Lieberberg formed a new business partnership with Ossy Hoppe, while Avram went to work with Fritz Rau.
 (Note: Following the dissolution of Marek Lieberberg and Avram's partnership, Mama Concerts merged with Fritz Rau's concert agency, Lippmann + Rau, to form Mama Concerts and Rau in 1989.
 Avram, head of Munich-based concert agency Mama Concerts and Rau, handled Jackson's world tours, Dangerous from 1992 to 1993 and HIStory from 1996 to 1997.)
 Lieberberg and Avram would reconcile later.

 Lieberberg returned in 1991 with a revised concept for the Rock am Ring festival, (Note: In previous years, the Rock am Ring had to deal with the fear of terrorist attacks, and numerous left-wing extremist actions shook Germany, followed by downpours and storms; consequently, the festival did not take place in 1989 and 1990.) incorporating more stages, events, and featuring more rock music, with an emphasis on introducing newcomers to audiences.
 In 1991, Lieberberg was a founder member of an alliance, the European Concert Promoters Association.

 In 1992, Lieberberg presented two local acts on tours of Germany, Austria, and Switzerland: Uwe Ochsenknecht's sold-out tour, encompassing eleven small venues, drawing a crowd of more than 6,000; and tenor Peter Hofmann, who performed pop and Elvis Presley's songs from his Love Me Tender during a 25-city tour.
-MLK presented music regardless of its geographical origin, the main difference being the greater communication with a domestic act, which enabled a focus on production.
+MLK presented music regardless of its geographical origin, the main difference being greater communication with a domestic act, which enabled a focus on production.
 Lieberberg specified tours they handled: Falco in Europe and Japan, as well as Nena in Holland, Scandinavia, the UK, and Japan.
 He cited Tori Amos and Mark Cohen as examples of emerging artists whom he placed great emphasis on stage personality and musical originality, noting that US acts depended more on their own videos and MTV to present themselves than European ones.